-The Board of Governors of the Federal Reserve System, under delegated authority from the Office of Management and Budget (OMB), proposes to extend for three years, with revision, a voluntary survey of the foreign exchange and derivatives markets, the Central Bank Survey of Foreign Exchange and Derivatives Market Activity (FR 3036; OMB 7100-0285).
-The FR 3036 is the U.S. part of a global data collection that is conducted by central banks once every three years.
-More than 50 central banks plan to conduct the survey in 2016.
-The Bank for International Settlements (BIS) compiles aggregate national data from each central bank to produce global market statistics.
+The Board of Governors of the Federal Reserve System (Board), under authority delegated by the Office of Management and Budget (OMB), is extending for three years, with revision, the Central Bank Survey of Foreign Exchange and Derivatives Market Activity (FR 3036; OMB 7100-0285).
+The FR 3036 is the U.S. portion of a global data collection that is conducted by central banks once every three years.
+Currently, more than 50 central banks plan to conduct the survey in 2019.
+The Bank for International Settlements (BIS), of which the Board is a member, compiles aggregate national data from each central bank to produce and publish global market statistics.

-The Federal Reserve System uses the survey to monitor activity in the foreign exchange and derivatives markets.
-Survey results also provide perspective on market developments for the Manager of the System Open Market Account, on the Desk's trading relationships, and for planning Federal Reserve and U.S. Treasury foreign exchange operations.
-Respondents also use the published data to gauge their market share.
+The Federal Reserve uses the survey to monitor activity in the foreign exchange and derivatives markets.
+Survey results also provide perspective on market developments for the Manager of the Federal Reserve System Open Market Account (the Desk), on the Desk's trading relationships, and for planning Federal Reserve and U.S. Treasury foreign exchange operations.
+Respondents are significant dealers in the United States foreign exchange market.
+They use the published data to gauge their market share.
+The survey is also an important source of available FX turnover data for the public.